VA Streamline Refinance 2019: About the VA IRRRL mortgage program & VA mortgage rates

 No, the HARP 2.0 mortgage is separate from a VA loan, and HARP 2 loans must be currently backed by Fannie Mae or Freddie Mac.

 Can I use VA loans for a no money down mortgage?

 Yes.
 The VA loan allows for 100% financing with no downpayment.

 The VA Streamline Refinance is one of the simplest and fastest mortgage products available for consumers today.
 Mortgage rates are low, so it’s a great time to take advantage of your veteran benefits.

-Get today's live VA mortgage rates now.
-Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Verify your VA streamline refinance eligibility (Nov 22nd, 2017)
+Get today’s live VA mortgage rates now.
+Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see your VA loan eligibility (Jan 23rd, 2019)